tingkaiwu/recommender-system/README.md

 ## Overview

-Job Recommender System is an interactive web application for job seekers to search and apply openings, and built with J2EE to develop RESTful API.
+Job Recommender System is an interactive web application for job seekers to search and apply openings.
 In addition, I also implemented a content-based job recommender system to recommend jobs to users.
-I built RESTful APIs using Java Servlets to retrieve job description using GitHub API and store data in MySQL, and I use the MonkeyLearn API to extract the keywords of the job description. in order to build the Content-based algorithm.
+I built RESTful APIs using Java Servlets to retrieve job description using GitHub API and store data in MySQL, and I use the MonkeyLearn API to extract the keywords of the job description.

 ## Requirement
 - Java 8 or higher